 For more than 20 years, we have provided financial institutions with advanced imaging and analytics software to authenticate and extract data from imaged checks and other financial documents.
 Today, we are applying our patented technology and expertise in image correction, optical character recognition and intelligent data extraction to mobile devices.
-As of March 31, 2011, we had eight patents for our mobile applications, and subsequent to quarter end, we were notified by the United States Patent and Trademark Office that we will receive four new patents for our mobile check deposit technology.
+As of June 30, 2011, we had ten patents for our mobile applications and we have been notified by the United States Patent and Trademark Office that we will receive two additional new patents for our mobile check deposit technology subsequent to the end of the quarter.